Myanmar civil war (2021–present): Tatmadaw and allies

 One man contacted by the BBC in the area where Wathawa has been mobilising since early 2022 said he had only been able to recruit a maximum of 10–15 men in each village, and then only by threatening to burn down their homes.
 He said many of the recruits had run away, and were being helped by other villagers to hide from Wathawa and his gun-toting monks.

 In early December 2023, the Tatmadaw-led government appealed for deserters to return, promising them exoneration.
-The National Unity Government claimed that 20,000 soldiers who had deserted rejoined its ranks.
+The National Unity Government claimed that 20,000 soldiers who had deserted had rejoined its ranks.
 By 7 December, the junta began freeing soldiers who had been jailed for desertion to ease apparent manpower shortages as a result of battlefield pressures from recent operations.

-On 10 February 2024 the Tatmadaw announced the People's Military Service Law, requiring all men aged 18 to 35 and women aged 18 to 27 to complete up to two years of mandatory military service, amid its territorial losses.
+On 10 February 2024, the Tatmadaw announced the People's Military Service Law, requiring all men aged 18 to 35 and women aged 18 to 27 to complete up to two years of mandatory military service, amid its territorial losses.
 Those who fail to enlist face imprisonment for up to five years during a national emergency.
 This announcement has been interpreted by some as a sign of increasing desperation in the face of steadily advancing resistance forces.
 In the wake of the announcement, Deutsche Welle also reported that "thousands" of young people were fleeing to Thailand to evade conscription before it came into effect.
 Local Myanmar government officials are reportedly extorting bribes from those seeking to avoid being conscripted.
 21 administrators in Rakhine's Thandwe announced their resignation in response to the military recruitment.
 Rebel groups killed at least 37 local officials carrying out the junta's conscription efforts.